samuelfuchs/samuelfuchs/README.md

-## Frontend Software Developer
+## Software Developer

-Front-end developer with a passion for creating visually appealing and responsive web applications using React, Next.js, and React Native.
+Software Developer with a passion for creating visually appealing and responsive web applications using React, Next.js, and React Native.
 Collaborative team player experienced in delivering seamless user experiences.

 Also a bookworm who loves to spend time exploring different literary worlds. 📚